...

 SS303

-It is a readily available free-machining steel, moderately priced, and highly machinable.
+It is a readily available free CNC machining stainless steel, moderately priced, and highly machinable.
 The SS303 alloy offers outstanding machinability and good resistance to corrosion.
 This alloy is unsuitable for welding or marine applications.
 Also, it doesn’t harden during heat treatment.
 Aircraft fittings, bushings, electronic hardware, nuts, bolts, and screws are typical parts made with SS303.

 SS316